-Oregon residents may also register to vote when they fill out their driver's license application or vehicle registration at the Oregon Department of Motor Vehicles (DMV).
+Oregon residents may also register to vote when they fill out their driver's license application or vehicle registration at the Oregon Driver and Motor Vehicle Services Division (DMV).
 Voter registration cards may also be obtained at the following places:

 - County elections offices.